On 29 May the NSW Government issued public health orders to help protect the community and reduce the spread of COVID-19.

 Public spaces are vital to the community’s health and wellbeing, which is key to the resilience and ability to overcome this incredible challenge.

-Everyone has an important role to play in controlling the spread of COVID-19 by washing our hands, social distancing and sticking to outdoor gatherings of up to ten people.
+Everyone has an important role to play in controlling the spread of COVID-19 by washing our hands, social distancing and ensuring public gatherings include no more than 20 people.

 If you think it’s too busy to maintain physical distance at one location, use the opportunity to rediscover your neighbourhood or uncover a new local place to love.